ColtDS/NCS_LLM_MySQL_DB/README.md

 **Installation**

-Markup : * Install the required dependencies using pip:
+Install the required dependencies using pip:

-*pip install -r requirements.txt
+pip install -r requirements.txt

-*Acquire an api key through https://openai.com/ and put it in .env file
+Acquire an api key through https://openai.com/ and put it in .env file

-*OPENAPI_KEY ="your_api_key_here"
+OPENAPI_KEY ="your_api_key_here"

 **Usage**